meta-mahesh-chouhan/Superbadges/AdvancedApexSpecialist/README.md

 );

 No requirement for Database.Stateful interface in Queuable class because execute method executes only once.
 We can chain queue one by another.

+OrderItem are not supported for Standard List Controller.

+getattribute does not work if get; set; defined earlier